wpmetabox/docsv2/docs/tutorials/displaying-featured-posts-with-wp-grid-builder.md

 ---
-title: Showing the featured products - Meta Box + Elementor + WP Grid Builder
+title: Displaying featured posts with WP Grid Builder
 ---

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

-We’ll create a section to **display the featured products on the homepage** which is built with Elementor.
-To choose which product is featured and displayed, we’ll **use a custom field and use a condition based on this field’s value**.
-The condition will be created with the help of WWP Grid Builder.
+We'll create a section to **display the featured posts on the homepage** which is built with Elementor.
+To choose which product is featured and displayed, we'll **use a custom field and use a condition based on this field's value**.
+The condition will be created with the help of WP Grid Builder.

-I’ll take the restaurants as example for products:

 ![Example of Featured Restaurant](https://i.imgur.com/HkEGy4I.png)